Costa Rica Activities We’d Do Again (and Ones We’d Skip)

 This was the highlight for our teens.
 Be sure to book a tour that includes safety gear and a guide who knows the backtrails.

-Zip Lining (Sky Adventures)
+👌Zip Lining (Sky Adventures)

-Flying through the rainforest is genuinely fun and memorable.If it's your first trip and you want to experience the heights, Sky Adventures is the most professional option we found.
+Flying through the rain forest is genuinely fun and memorable.
+If it's your first trip and you want to experience the heights, Sky Adventures was SO fun and very professional.

 We also took the aerial tram - it's chill and especially fun for kids.